An official website of the United States government

 What if assigned to an isolated location or currently deployed?

-If isolated or geographically-separated location (greater than 50 miles from any military installation offering Transition classes), Service members can use their Common Access Card (CAC) to access the virtual curriculum on the Joint Knowledge Online (JKO) portal or use the CD-version of the curriculum.
+If isolated or geographically separated location (greater than 50 miles from any military installation offering Transition classes), Service members can use their Common Access Card (CAC) to access the virtual curriculum on the Transition Online Learning (TOL) portal or use the CD-version of the curriculum.

 If deployed, Service members can start the transition process by meeting with a Command Career Counselor or Command Transition Officer.
 The virtual curriculum should only be used when a Service member’s separation date is within 90 days and there is no non-virtual Transition curriculum available upon your return to homeport.